orientechnologies/orientdb-docs/admin/README.md

 <!-- proofread 2015-01-06 SAM -->

-# Administration
+# OrientDB Server Administration

 OrientDB has a number of tools to make administration of the database easier.
-There is the [console](../Tutorial-Run-the-console.md), which allows you to run a large number of [commands](../console/Console-Commands.md).
+There is the [Console](../console/README.md), which allows you to run a large number of [commands](../console/Console-Commands.md).

 There is also the [OrientDB Studio](../studio/README.md), which allows you to run queries and visually look at the graph.